syncfusion-content/windowsforms-docs/WindowsForms/QTP/GettingStarted.md

 In the Results Location tab, two options are provided:

-  * New run results folder: Allows the results of the test to be written to the location mentioned in the text box below it.
+  * New run results folder: Allows the results of the test to be written to the location mentioned in the text box after it.
-  * Temporary run results folder (overwrites any existing temporary results) - Allows the results to be stored in the temporary location.
+  * Temporary run results folder, overwrites any existing temporary results, allows the results to be stored in the temporary location.

 2. Click the required option.

-**NOTE******
+**NOTE**

 Selecting one option renders the other unavailable.

-3. Browse and select the required location by clicking the
+3. Browse and select the required location by clicking it.

-**NOTE******
+**NOTE**

 QTP starts the running process; the application containing the recorded Syncfusion control is opened and it shows all the recorded events in a continuous flow one by one.
-After it finishes running the test, it displays the Test [Result_Written_Location] - Test Results dialog box, in which the results are summarized as shown below:
+After it finishes running the test, it displays the Test [Result_Written_Location] - Test Results dialog box, where the results are summarized as follows:

 